Accountant: job description

 - The public sector

-Vacancies are advertised by careers services, TARGETjobs Finance, in national newspapers and in specialist publications such as Accountancy Age.
+Vacancies are advertised on TARGETjobs, by careers services, in TARGETjobs Finance, in national newspapers and on specialist websites such as Accountancy Age.
 The professional institutes regularly produce lists of training vacancies.

 There are routes into a career in accountancy for both university graduates and school leavers.